 Nature of the intended employment affects visa eligibility

 Germany also regulates the type of work that foreign citizens may perform.
 Again, however, there is an exception to the general rule.
 Citizens of certain countries, including the United States, Australia and Japan, may perform any kind of work in Germany.

 Furthermore, depending on the individual circumstances, the German Labor Department may have to approve the intended employment.
 It is therefore important that, prior to applying for a residence/work permit, a careful review is conducted to determine if it will be possible to obtain a residence/work permit for the intended employment.

-Your German immigration attorney for all matters related to German employment visas, residence permits and Blue Cards is Attorney Thomas Schwab.
-He has helped numerous clients obtain the necessary visas and residence permits and set up their businesses in Germany.
+Your German immigration attorney for all matters related to German employment visas in the high-wage sector, residence permits and Blue Cards is Attorney Thomas Schwab.
+He has helped numerous business clients obtain the necessary visas and residence permits and set up their businesses in Germany.
 You can reach him via e-mail (email@example.com) or by phone (+49 69 76 75 77 80).

 Attorney Olga Stepanova provided information on differences and similarities of the data protection laws in Russia and Germany.